tonystrawberry/matomeishi-next.jp/README.md

 - First time using Tailwind CSS.
 It was a good practice to use Tailwind CSS to avoid writing custom CSS.
 It was easy to customize the UI and the UI was consistent throughout the application.
 No supplementary CSS was written 🎉

 - I didn't make use of server-side rendering (SSR) provided by NextJS.
 I would like to explore this feature in the future.

+- First time using Playwright.
+It was easy to write E2E tests with Playwright.
+I was able to write tests for the most important features of the application.
+I also learned how to use GitHub Actions to run the tests automatically after the application is deployed to the production environment.